Licensing and permits

 What we do

-Our selective licensing scheme
+Our licensing schemes

 This selective licensing scheme helps us monitor property standards because:

-• licences are granted subject to conditions
+• Licences are granted subject to conditions

-• officers visit licensed properties to inspect for compliance with the licence conditions.
+• Officers visit licensed properties to inspect for compliance with the licence conditions.

-• we can punish non-compliance with Civil Penalty Notices or further prosecution
+• We can punish non-compliance with civil penalty notices or further prosecution

 Monitoring of other rental properties